The Little Girl Who Lives Down the Lane: Plot

 Rynn now trusts Mario and confesses her actual situation.
 Rynn's terminally ill father and abusive mother divorced long ago.
 To protect Rynn from being returned to her mother's custody after his death, her father moved them to America and made arrangements to allow Rynn to live alone, then committed suicide in the ocean when the tides would carry his body out to sea.
 Her father also left Rynn a jar of potassium cyanide, telling her that it was a sedative to calm her mother if she ever came for her.
 Rynn coolly recounts how she put the powder in her mother's tea and watched her die.

 Trust between Rynn and Mario blossoms into romance.
 On a cold, rainy day, they bury the bodies behind Rynn's house, but Mario catches cold.
 Suspicious of Rynn's continued evasions regarding her father's absence, Officer Miglioriti returns to the house one night and demands to see her father.
 Mario disguises himself as an old man and introduces himself to Miglioriti as Rynn's father.
 After Miglioriti leaves, Rynn and Mario go upstairs, where they undress and get in bed together.

 As winter sets in, Mario is hospitalized after his cold causes pneumonia.
 Rynn visits an unconscious Mario in the hospital making her feel lonely.
 That night, as Rynn is going to bed, she is shocked to find Frank emerging from the cellar.
 Frank thinks he knows what happened to Rynn's parents and his mother, and attempts to blackmail Rynn.
-He offers to protect Rynn's secrets in exchange for her sexual favours.
-Rynn, seemingly defeated and resigned to Frank's demands, agrees to have tea with him.
-Rynn puts some of the cyanide in her own cup and then takes the tea and almond cookies into the living room.
-Suspicious, Frank switches his cup with hers.
+He offers to keep his silence and protect Rynn's secrets in exchange for her sexual favours.
+Rynn, seemingly resigned to Frank's demands, agrees to have tea with him.
+Frank tells her from the living room, how impressive she was, culminating in "You know how to survive".
+Rynn answers to herself "I thought I did" and puts cyanide in her own cup.
+But when she takes the tea and almond cookies into the living room, Frank is suspicious and switches his cup with hers.
 Rynn watches intently as Frank succumbs to the poison.